 For the purposes of the event identified in (12), the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent, or similar officer for the City in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the City, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement, or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the City; and the words used in clauses (15) and (16) in the immediately preceding paragraph and in the definition of Financial Obligation have the meanings ascribed to them in SEC Release No. 34-83885 dated August 20, 2018.
-The Ordinance defines "Financial Obligation" as a (a) debt obligation; (b) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (c) guarantee of a debt obligation or any such derivative instrument; provided that "financial obligation" shall not include municipal securities (as defined in the Securities Exchange Act of 1934, as amended) as to which a final official statement (as defined in the Rule) has been provided to the MSRB consistent with the Rule.
+The Ordinance define "Financial Obligation" as a (a) debt obligation; (b) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (c) guarantee of a debt obligation or any such derivative instrument; provided that "financial obligation" shall not include municipal securities (as defined in the Securities Exchange Act of 1934, as amended) as to which a final official statement (as defined in the Rule) has been provided to the MSRB consistent with the Rule.

-The City shall also provide to the MSRB, in an electronic format as prescribed by the MSRB, in a timely manner, notice of any failure by the City to provide annual financial information and notices pf material events in accordance with the agreement described under the "Annual Reports' and "Notice of Material Events" above.

-All documents provided to the MSRB pursuant to this section shall be in an electronic format and accompanied by identifying information as prescribed by the MSRB.
+In addition, the City will provide timely notice of any failure by the City to provide required annual financial information and notices of material events in accordance with their agreement described under "Annual Reports" and "Notice of Certain Events" above.
+All documents provided to the MSRB pursuant to this section shall be in electronic format and accompanied by identifying information as prescribed by the MSRB.

-AVAILABILITY OF INFORMATION FROM MSRB

-The City has agreed to provide the foregoing information, only as described above to the MSRB.
+AVAILABILITY OF INFORMATION FROM MSRB...
+The City has agreed to provide the foregoing information, only as described above.
 Investors will be able to access continuing disclosure information filed with the MSRB free of charge at www.emma.msrb.org.

-LIMITATIONS AND AMENDMENTS

-The City has agreed to update information and to provide notices of events only as described above.
+LIMITATIONS AND AMENDMENTS...The City has agreed to update information and to provide notices of material events only as described above.
 The City has not agreed to provide other information that may be relevant or material to a complete presentation of its financial results of operations, condition, or prospects or agreed to update any information that is provided, except as described above.
 The City makes no representation or warranty concerning such information or concerning its usefulness to a decision to invest in or sell Bonds at any future date.
-The City disclaims any contractual or tort liability for damages resulting in whole or in part from any breach of its continuing disclosure agreement or from any statement made pursuant to its agreement, although owners of Bonds may seek a writ of mandamus to compel the City to comply with its agreement.
+The City disclaims any contractual or tort liability for damages resulting in whole or in part from any breach of its continuing disclosure agreement or from any statement made pursuant to its agreement, although holders of Bonds may seek a writ of mandamus to compel the City to comply with its agreement.